-The SHED Strategy is being undertaken under the umbrella of the SMR Forum, which brings together many of the bodies that create and maintain records about Scotland’s historic environment.
+The SHED Strategy is being undertaken under the umbrella of the Scottish HER Forum, which brings together many of the bodies that create and maintain records about Scotland’s historic environment.

 To find out more, download a copy of the full strategy document: SHED Strategy April 2014

 The SHED Strategy was launched at the IfA conference in Glasgow on the 9th of April 2014, in a speech by Fiona Hyslop, Cabinet Secretary for Culture and External Affairs.

 A consultation on the SHED strategy was undertaken in May and June 2013, and a workshop was held on 28 May, 2013.
 A useful summary of the consultation is available, as well as the consultation responses and report on the SHED-PastMap workshop May 2013.